The Benefits Of Zinc And The Skin?

-Taking Zinc on a regular basis is an essential mineral our bodies need to strengthen immune function, shorten the life of a cold, speed up the metabolism, and DNA synthesis.
-Zinc has many proven benefits for our skin to!..
+Zinc is an essential mineral our bodies need to strengthen immune function, shorten the life of a cold, speed up the metabolism, and for DNA synthesis.
+Zinc has many proven benefits for our skin too!
+Making sure you have enough in your diet or as a supplement is key to healthy skin.

-Our bodys deplete zinc very quickly so it is a mineral that needs to be regularly consumed.
-Supplementing zinc daily may improve immunity, blood sugar levels, and eye, heart, and skin health.
-An easy way to consume zinc is through certain foods.
-There are quite a number of vegetables that are very good sources of zinc.
-Especially good sources of zinc include spinach, shiitake mushrooms, button, or crimini mushrooms, and asparagus.
-Good sources for zinc are beet greens, summer squash, broccoli, green peas, Swiss chard, Brussels sprouts, sea greens, tomatoes and bok choy.
-Oysters contain more zinc per serving than any other food, but red meat and poultry provide the majority of zinc.
-Other good food sources include certain types of seafood such as crab and lobster.
-There are also a number of nuts, herbs and seeds that provide zinc including sesame seeds, pumpkin seeds, cashews and parsley.
+Our bodies deplete zinc very quickly so it is a mineral that needs to be regularly consumed in our diet.
+It's easy with a broad diet to include zinc daily to improve immunity, blood sugar levels, and eye, heart and skin health.
+There are many vegetables that are rich sources of zinc including spinach, shiitake mushrooms, button, or crimini mushrooms, and asparagus.
+Other good vegetable sources for zinc are beet greens, summer squash, broccoli, green peas, Swiss chard, Brussels sprouts, sea greens, tomatoes and bok choy.
+Certain types of seafood are great sources of zinc, such as crab, lobster, and especially oysters but red meat and poultry provide a higher amount of zinc.
+There are also a number of nuts, herbs and seeds that provide zinc such as sesame seeds, pumpkin seeds, hemp seeds, cashews and parsley.

 An easy recipe that includes zinc